-- WHEREAS, on June 4, 2020, the Florida Department of Health reported 1,419 additional cases, which was the State's largest single-day increase in reported cases since the pandemic has began; and - WHEREAS, on June 5, 2020, the Florida Department of Health reported 1,305 additional cases; and - WHEREAS, as of June 9, 2020, the Florida Department of Health lists 66,000 positive cases of COVID-19 and 2,765 deaths, with South Florida emerging as a "hotspot" for these infections with 8,035 confirmed cases in Broward County and 19,980 confirmed cases in Miami-Dade County, together accounting for nearly half of the state's total; and - WHEREAS, as of June 9, 2020, 774 individuals in Miami-Dade County have died due to complications from COVID-19; and - WHEREAS, health experts urge people to practice extreme social distancing in order to "flatten the curve," which refers to the use of protective practices to slow the rate of COVID-19 infection, so that hospitals have sufficient room, supplies, and medical personnel for all of the patients who may need care due to COVID-19; and - WHEREAS, the failure to "flatten the curve" at the early onset of the COVID-19 pandemic in Italy has filled many hospitals in Italy beyond their capacity, forcing emergency rooms to close their doors to new patients, allocate ventilators and ICU beds to patients with highest chances of survival, hire hundreds of new doctors and healthcare personnel, and request emergency supplies of basic medical equipment, like respirator masks, from abroad; and - WHEREAS, COVID-19 continues to impact first responders on a global and national scale in Italy, 8,358 health workers have tested positive for coronavirus, according to the Italian National Institute of Health, and over 60 doctors who were infected with the coronavirus have died; and - WHEREAS, as Spain overtook China on March 30, 2020, in the number of confirmed coronavirus infections, the pandemic stretched Spanish hospitals to their breaking points at least six of Spain's 17 regions had reached their limit of ICU beds and three more regions were approaching it, according to Spanish authorities; and - WHEREAS, the COVID-19 outbreak has already overwhelmed some United States hospitals in areas with the highest infection rates, leading the U.S. military to prepare to deploy field hospitals in New York and Seattle, send military hospital ships to Los Angeles and New York City, and task the Army Corps of Engineers to convert hotels and dormitories into treatment facilities for sick patients; and - WHEREAS, the spread of COVID-19 via travel, including business and leisure travel, presents unique challenges to a resort community like Miami Beach, as attracting visitors and tourists is utterly incompatible with social distancing efforts; and
+WHEREAS, as of May 25, 2020, the Florida Department of Health lists 51,746 positive cases of COVID-19 and 2,252 deaths, with South Florida emerging as a "hotspot" for these infections - with 6,760 confirmed cases in Broward County and 17,041 confirmed cases in Miami-Dade County, together accounting for more than half of the state's total; and

+WHEREAS, as of May 25, 2020, 633 individuals in Miami-Dade County have died due to complications from COVID-19; and

+WHEREAS, health experts urge people to practice extreme social distancing in order to "flatten the curve," which refers to the use of protective practices to slow the rate of COVID-19 infection, so that hospitals have sufficient room, supplies, and medical personnel for all of the patients who may need care due to COVID-19; and

+WHEREAS, the failure to "flatten the curve" at the early onset of the COVID-19 pandemic in Italy has filled many hospitals in Italy beyond their capacity, forcing emergency rooms to close their doors to new patients, allocate ventilators and ICU beds to patients with highest chances of survival, hire hundreds of new doctors and healthcare personnel, and request emergency supplies of basic medical equipment, like respirator masks, from abroad; and

+WHEREAS, Dr. Anthony S. Fauci, the Director of the National Institute of Allergy and Infectious Diseases and the United States government's top infectious disease expert, has warned that COVID-19 could kill between 100,000 to 200,000 Americans, despite social distancing measures already taken across the country; and

+WHEREAS, COVID-19 continues to impact first responders on a global and national scale - in Italy, 8,358 health workers have tested positive for coronavirus, according to the Italian National Institute of Health, and over 60 doctors who were infected with the coronavirus have died; and

+WHEREAS, as Spain overtook China on March 30, 2020, in the number of confirmed coronavirus infections, the pandemic stretched Spanish hospitals to their breaking points - at least six of Spain's 17 regions had reached their limit of ICU beds and three more regions were approaching it, according to Spanish authorities; and

+WHEREAS, the COVID-19 outbreak has already overwhelmed some United States hospitals in areas with the highest infection rates, leading the U.S. military to prepare to deploy field hospitals in New York and Seattle, send military hospital ships to Los Angeles and New York City, and task the Army Corps of Engineers to convert hotels and dormitories into treatment facilities for sick patients; and

+WHEREAS, the spread of COVID-19 via travel, including business and leisure travel, presents unique challenges to a resort community like Miami Beach, as attracting visitors and tourists is utterly incompatible with social distancing efforts; and